v0idzdev/bb-bot/README.md

 > **~help**

-Sends an embed containing a list of commands and categories **this page**.
+Sends an embed containing a list of commands and categories.
 You can use **`~help <command>`** or **`~help <category>`** to see more information.

 > **~docs**